zachelgood/Boson-Buzzers-QHACK-2024/README.md

 This evolution operator has many applications in different fields as chemistry or optimization tasks, it would be great if you could help us!
 ## Description
 In this project, we examine an alternative to the Trotter decomposition to estimate the time evolution of a time independent Hamiltonian.
 This is accomplished through the use of a method known as Cartan decomposition, a procedure by which we can decompose a Hamiltonian algebra into smaller subalgebras.
-To accomplish this, we shall follow the procedure implemented in \cite{ref1}, utilizing their Cartan Quantum Synthesizer (CQS) program\cite{ref2}.
+To accomplish this, we shall follow the procedure implemented in [Fixed Depth Hamiltonian Simulation via Cartan Decomposition](https://arxiv.org/abs/2104.00728), utilizing their Cartan Quantum Synthesizer (CQS) program [Kemperlab/cartan-quantum-synthesizer: Quantum computing
+– unitary synthesis based on cartan decomposition](https://github.com/kemperlab/cartan-quantum-synthesizer).
 We apply this to three different molecules: $H_2$, $HeH^+$, and $BeH_2$ with 2 active orbitals.
 For detailed information as to how Cartan decomposition works, please see the pdf included as well as the relavent notebooks.
 ## Results
 For detailed results about each individual molecule, see their respective Jupyter notebook.